 The Environmental Planning and Community Resilience Division is pleased to announce new grant opportunities are available to civic associations, coastal property owners, municipalities, and non-profit organizations to conduct dune restoration and enhancement projects.

 For more information or to request an application, contact the Coastal Dune Grant Program at:

 An application will soon be available for download from this site.

-Previous Projects: Here are some examples of successful dune restoration projects that utilized Coastal Dune Grant Program funding in previous years.
-For a typical project, first the area is prepared for restoration by removing any exotic and/or invasive plant species and then moving sand to fill in low areas or add height to the berm as needed.
-The area is then planted with sea oats that are placed into shallow holes set at regular intervals, with other native plants added in to increase diversity and aesthetic appeal.
+Previous Projects: These are some examples of successful dune restoration projects that have utilized Coastal Dune Grant Program funding in previous years.
+For projects that focus on restoration of existing dunes, first the area is prepared for restoration by removing undesirable invasive plant species.
+Sand is then moved in to fill in low areas or add height to the berm (as needed), and new plants are added to fill in bare spots and/or to expand the footprint of the dune.
+Sea Oats are the primary speices used for creation of new dunes, and other native plants are added to increase diversity and aesthetic appeal.
+Seedlings are placed into shallow holes set at regular intervals.
 Afterwards, the area is roped off for protection and maintained with routine watering until the plants become established.